mattab/trello-backup/README.md

 Common Issues
 ---
 Fatal error: Maximum execution time of x seconds exceed in (Directory here).
-The simple fix here is to edit your php.ini file and set the max_execution_time attribute to 0 to allow your script to run as long as you need it to.
+The simple fix here is to edit your \.ini file and set the max_execution_time attribute to 0 to allow your script to run as long as you need it to.

 Credits
 ---